awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

   The time at which the crawl started\.

+## RecrawlPolicy Structure<a name="aws-glue-api-crawler-crawling-RecrawlPolicy"></a>

+When crawling an Amazon S3 data source after the first crawl is complete, specifies whether to crawl the entire dataset again or to crawl only folders that were added since the last crawler run\.
+For more information, see [Incremental Crawls in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/incremental-crawls.html) in the developer guide\.

+**Fields**
++ `RecrawlBehavior` – UTF\-8 string \(valid values: `CRAWL_EVERYTHING` \| `CRAWL_NEW_FOLDERS_ONLY`\)\.

+  Specifies whether to crawl the entire dataset again or to crawl only folders that were added since the last crawler run\.

+  A value of `CRAWL_EVERYTHING` specifies crawling the entire dataset again\.

+  A value of `CRAWL_NEW_FOLDERS_ONLY` specifies crawling only folders that were added since the last crawler run\.

+## LineageConfiguration Structure<a name="aws-glue-api-crawler-crawling-LineageConfiguration"></a>

+Specifies data lineage configuration settings for the crawler\.

+**Fields**
++ `CrawlerLineageSettings` – UTF\-8 string \(valid values: `ENABLE` \| `DISABLE`\)\.

+  Specifies whether data lineage is enabled for the crawler\.
+Valid values are:
+  + ENABLE: enables data lineage for the crawler
+  + DISABLE: disables data lineage for the crawler

 ## Operations<a name="aws-glue-api-crawler-crawling-actions"></a>
 + [CreateCrawler Action \(Python: create\_crawler\)](#aws-glue-api-crawler-crawling-CreateCrawler)
 + [DeleteCrawler Action \(Python: delete\_crawler\)](#aws-glue-api-crawler-crawling-DeleteCrawler)